Science, Risks, Impacts and Governance Associated with Sustainable Development in Different Regions of the World

 Mohammed VI Polytechnic University From October 14th to the 16th 2025, Morocco, Benguerir Discover More Chemical Weather and Chemical Climate Science, Risks, Impacts, Health, and Governance Discover More

-The Second International Conference on Chemical Weather and Chemical Climate
+The second international conference on Chemical Weather and Chemical Climate

-Topics to be coverd during the conference:
+Topics to be covered during the conference:

 • Emissions and Atmospheric Transformations: Exploring the emissions and physical-chemical transformations of atmospheric components and their implications.